Fall of 2017-

 Fall of 2018

-- Elite goal scorer from Shattuck St Mary's.
+- Elite goal scorer from Cushing Academy after transferring from Shattuck..
 Originally from Shrewsbury.
 Recorded 136 points in 66 games for Shattuck in 2014-15.
 Could accelerate to 2017 if he continues to develop.
 Expect him to be on the NTDP U17 team come fall of 2016.
 One of BC's best forwards in the pipeline.

 - 6'3 forward out of Maryland- has recorded 12 points in 11 games played for the Skipjacks Hockey Club so far this year.
 A solid skater for his enormous size, Giles has the potential to develop into a top end forward for the Eagles in a few year.
 Expect him to be a candidate to make the NTDP in the fall of 2016.

 Fall of 2019-